 In the year to 30th June 2017, over £20,000 had been raised by various means to fund projects which ranged from the ‘Ready, Steady, Read’ initiative, which helps children with reading difficulties in four local primary schools, to sponsoring a young Ugandan girl from a problem family at the Kira Farm Development Centre there.

-The Club has sponsored four young students in the Rotary Youth Leadership Award scheme (testing their skills in a challenging few days on Dartmoor) while Rotarian Ivan Godfrey’s Dartmoor Letterbox Trail is again providing children (and parents) with a different kind of challenge as well as raising funds for the Topic of Cancer charity, which also benefitted from the Christmas Cryptic Quiz devised by another Tiverton Rotarian.
-The Club is sponsoring a further quiz which will benefit the Devon Air Ambulance Trust by almost £1400 (including Gift Aid).
+The Club has sponsored four young students in the Rotary Youth Leadership Award scheme (testing their skills in a challenging few days on Dartmoor) while Rotarian Ivan Godfrey’s Dartmoor Letterbox Trail again provided children (and parents) with a different kind of challenge as well as raising funds for the Topic of Cancer charity, which also benefitted from the Christmas Cryptic Quiz devised by another Tiverton Rotarian.
+The Club has sponsored a further quiz which benefitted the Devon Air Ambulance Trust by almost £1400 (including Gift Aid).
 The current quiz, with matched funding by Barclays Bank up to £750, is in aid of Children's Hospice South West.
 Donations have also been made to Exeter Hospicecare and Mercy Ships.

 Shelterbox, the disaster charity, which was originated by a Cornish Rotarian, has also received funds from us as has the Sampford Peverell Play Area and Rotary Way in Tiverton, the latter as part of the Tiverton in Bloom initiative.